Duration: 4 Days

 This Installation, Storage and Compute with Windows Server 2016 course, (Exam Code: 70-740) is designed primarily for IT professionals who have some Windows Server experience.
 It is designed for professionals who will be responsible for managing storage and compute by using Windows Server 2016, and who need to understand the scenarios, requirements, and storage and compute options that are available and applicable to Windows Server 2016.

-Join our Microsoft public class training and certification exam in Kuala Lumpur or conduct at your venue throughout Malaysia.
+Join our MCSA Microsoft Windows Server 2016 public class trainings and certifications exam in Kuala Lumpur or conduct at your venue throughout Malaysia.
+Other MCSA Windows Server training such as MCSA 2012 and MCSA 2008 are available upon request.

 - A basic understanding of networking fundamentals.